Last updated on : 09 Nov, 2025

-Earwax blockage usually happens when earwax (cerumen) builds up in your ear and becomes too hard to clear naturally.
+Earwax blockage typically occurs when earwax (cerumen) accumulates in your ear and becomes too hard to clear naturally.

-A recent study showed that after earwax removal, over 83% people reported that their hearing had somewhat or significantly improved
+Research indicates that after earwax removal, up to 83% of people reported that their hearing had somewhat or significantly improved [2].

-Earwax blockages usually happen when people try to clean their ears using q-tips or similar objects.
-They tend to push the wax deeper rather than remove it.
-This can worsen the blockage and increase the risk of ear injury.
+Earwax blockages typically occur when people attempt to clean their ears with Q-tips or similar objects.
+They tend to push the wax deeper rather than remove it [3].
+This may worsen the blockage and increase the risk of ear injury.

-Nasal sprays and oral decongestants can be particularly helpful if you are experiencing nasal or sinus congestion.
-Many are available over the counter, but they should be used with caution.
+Nasal sprays and oral decongestants can be particularly helpful if you are experiencing nasal or sinus congestion, as this can affect the Eustachian tubes.
+Many are available over the counter, but they should be used with caution and according to package instructions.

-Try using a few drops of warm mineral oil, olive oil, or baby oil to help soften impacted earwax.
-Slightly warm the oil by placing the container in a bowl of warm water—never heat it directly, and always test the temperature on your wrist to ensure it’s safe.
+Try using a few drops of warm mineral oil to help soften impacted earwax.
+Slightly warm the oil by placing the container in a bowl of warm water; never heat it directly, and always test the temperature on your wrist to ensure it’s safe.

 Using a clean dropper, place one to two drops into the affected ear while tilting your head to the side.
 Keep your head tilted for about 10 to 15 seconds to allow the oil to reach the wax.
 This can be repeated once or twice daily for up to 5 days, unless symptoms worsen.

-Important: Do not use this method if you have ear pain, discharge, or a suspected ruptured eardrum, as it may cause further complications.
+Caution: Do not use this method if you have ear pain, discharge, or a suspected ruptured eardrum, as it may cause further complications [3].
 Always consult a doctor if symptoms persist.

-Hydrogen peroxide (3%) or carbamide peroxide otic drops can be used to soften and loosen earwax.
+Hydrogen peroxide (3%) or carbamide peroxide otic drops are commonly used to help soften and loosen earwax [5], [6].
 Using a clean dropper, place a few drops of the solution into the affected ear while tilting your head to the side.
-You may feel a bubbling or fizzing sensation—this is normal and indicates the peroxide is breaking down the wax.
+You may feel a bubbling or fizzing sensation; this is normal and indicates the peroxide is breaking down the wax.
 Keep your head tilted until the bubbling subsides, then allow any fluid to drain out gently.

-You can get ear drops from an online pharmacy or at your local drugstore.
+You can get ear drops from a pharmacy or at your local drugstore.
 Use as described in the prescription.
+Over-the-counter drops containing active ingredients like docusate sodium or triethanolamine polypeptide oleate are also available to help break down wax [4].

 A saltwater rinse may help reduce mucus in the nasal passages, which can sometimes relieve pressure in the ears by improving drainage through the Eustachian tubes.
 It’s a simple and commonly used remedy for nasal congestion.

 To prepare a rinse, mix a small amount of salt into warm water.
 Once fully dissolved, use the solution to gargle or perform a nasal rinse, then spit it out.
-Avoid putting saltwater directly into the ears, as this is not safe or recommended.
+Do not put saltwater directly into the ears.

 Individuals can attempt the accompanying in instances of blockage brought about by high height: